PrincessJoySilla/Silla-Portfolio/README.md

 # Silla Portfolio

-Computer Engineer focused on IoT systems, embedded automation, and applied machine learning.
+Aspiring Computer Engineer with a passion for developing innovative hardware and software solutions that solve real-world problems.

 This portfolio showcases a collection of academic and personal engineering projects involving embedded systems, smart agriculture, environmental monitoring, and automation technologies.